-We sometimes get questions asking about Gold IRA coins, most notably about the most common types of Gold Coins.
+We sometimes get questions asking about Gold IRA coins, most notably about the most common types of Gold Coins and the which ones to buy for long term investing.
 Certain IRA gold rollover companies often offer two kinds of gold (in its physical form).
 These are the gold bullion and gold coins.
 However, if you will add either to your retirement account or IRA fund, there will be certain regulations and rules that you need to follow.
 Moving or transferring your funds into gold rollover coins is simple.
 Call IRA gold companies like Regal Assets if you like to get started in owning a physical gold like Gold IRA coins.
 For the meantime, let’s look at five of the most popular Gold IRA coins in the market.

 Gold American Eagle